Mahdi767/Telegram-bot-Using-Google-Gemini-API-/README.md

 ## Features

 - Chat with Gemini AI naturally.
-- Custom response if user asks about the bot's creator:
-  I was created by Mahdi using Gemini API!
 - `/start`, `/help`, and `/stop` commands.
 - Clears chat history when `/stop` is used.
 - Handles slow responses with a timeout message.